BenGWeeks/seedphrase-fixer/README.md

 pip install -r requirements.txt
 ```

+## Blockcyber API

+This uses the API from blockcypher.com to query balances.
+You will therefore need an API key from them (that goes in `.env`).

+Note, to keep within the API limits (e.g. "beta"), you may want to restrict you usage to checking word by word and only up to 1 or 2 words per hour.

 ## Environment Variables

 Before running the program, you need to set up your environment variables.
 Copy the `.env.example` file to a new file named `.env` and replace the placeholder values with your actual values.